What Happens to the Personal Documents I Share With My Lawyer?

 the case and afterwards.

-record.
-The only publically available documents from FINRA arbitration
+The only publically available documents from FINRA arbitration is any

-is any award that is issued at the close of a case.
-An award would contain
+award that is issued at the close of a case.
+An award would contain the

-the names of the parties, the relief requested, and the relief awarded.
+names of the parties, the relief requested, and the relief awarded.
+FINRA

-FINRA staff and arbitrators are obligated to keep information obtained
+staff and arbitrators are obligated to keep information obtained confidential,

-confidential, and any pleadings or papers filed during the case are not
+and any pleadings or papers filed during the case are not made public

-course of the case, we often enter into a confidentiality agreement among
+of the case, we often enter into a confidentiality agreement among the

-the parties which provides that certain documents exchanged will not be
+parties which provides that certain documents exchanged will not be disclosed

-disclosed or used in any manner outside of the arbitration of the particular
+or used in any manner outside of the arbitration of the particular case.

-case.
-You can speak with your attorney about the specifics of your case
+You can speak with your attorney about the specifics of your case or concerns,

-or concerns, but this is a great option for limiting the use of your documents
+but this is a great option for limiting the use of your documents to only

-our office returns your original documents to you and shred the copies
+office returns your original documents to you and shred the copies we

-we made.
-At Meyer Wilson, we will always strive to keep your personal
+made.
+At Meyer Wilson, we will always strive to keep your personal information

-information private.
-Every case is different, so it is important that
+private.
+Every case is different, so it is important that you talk to

-you talk to your lawyer about any concerns you have regarding your personal
+your lawyer about any concerns you have regarding your personal documents.

 explore our website to learn more about the arbitration process.